wangjiaqi-clinic/wangjiaqi-clinic.github.io/pages/index.md

 ### Education

 - 08/2020-06/2021.
 The Hong Kong Polytechnic University.
 Master of Science.
 Nutrition and Healthy Aging
-- 09/2015-06/2020

-  Hubei University of Chinese Medicine
-                   First Clinical College
-                   Bachelor of medicine
-                   Clinical Discipline of Chinese and Western Integrative Medicine GPA Ranking top10%
+- 09/2015-06/2020.
+Hubei University of Chinese Medicine.
+First Clinical College.
+Bachelor of Medicine.
+Clinical Discipline of Chinese and Western Integrative Medicine.
+GPA Ranking Top 10%

 ### Publications & Manuscripts

 #### Publications

-TBDChenJiarong1 Wangjiaqi1 QianJingyi2 MBNL1 Suppressed Cancer Metastatic of Skin Squamous Cell Carcinoma via by TIAL1/MYOD1/Caspase-9/3 Signaling Pathways will be published in Journal of Cancer Education
+- Jiarong Chen; **Jiaqi Wang**; Jingyi Qian.
+MBNL1 Suppressed Cancer Metastatic of Skin Squamous Cell Carcinoma via by TIAL1/MYOD1/Caspase-9/3 Signaling Pathways.
+Journal of Cancer Education.

-ChenJiarong1 Wangjiaqi1 Huangzheng2 Mechanisms of Lycium Barbarum Polysaccharide Inhibiting the Proliferation of Skin Squamous Cell Carcinoma A431 by Downregulating miR-365
+- Jiarong Chen; **Jiaqi Wang**; Zheng Huang.
+Mechanisms of Lycium Barbarum Polysaccharide Inhibiting the Proliferation of Skin Squamous Cell Carcinoma A431 by Downregulating miR-365

-Wangjiaqi1 Tanghao1 Exploring the clinical value of warming Yang, invigorating qi and activating blood circulation and TCM adjuvant therapy for primary hypothyroidism in Medical and Health
+- **Jiaqi Chen**; Hao Tang.
+Exploring the clinical value of warming Yang, invigorating qi and activating blood circulation and TCM adjuvant therapy for primary hypothyroidism in Medical and Health

 #### Manuscripts

-Anti-neuronal apoptosis effect in the Auerbach’s plexus with acupuncture pretreatment at ST36 in the intestinal ischemia/reperfusion injury of rats
+- Anti-neuronal apoptosis effect in the Auerbach’s plexus with acupuncture pretreatment at ST36 in the intestinal ischemia/reperfusion injury of rats

-### Projects

-TBD

-### Services

-TBD

 ### Internships